SFDO-Tooling/CumulusCI/docs/get_started.rst

 .. image:: images/pipx.png

-To permanently modify the default environment variables:
+To permanently modify the default environment variables, follow these steps.
+Note that to change System variables, you need non-restricted access to your machine (i.e. Administrator rights).

 1. Click Start and search for â€˜edit environment variablesâ€™ or open System properties, Advanced system settings.